-Riemann refutes Euler: background to a breakthrough
+Riemann Refutes Euler: Background to a Breakthrough

-by Lyndon H. LaRouche, Jr.
+by Lyndon H. LaRouche, Jr. October 18,1995

-Editors' note: The magazine 21st Century Science & Technology will publish, in its Winter 1995 edition, an English translation of a collection of early writings of Bernhard Riemann.
-We publish here Lyndon LaRouche's introduction, "Riemann Refutes Euler," by permission of 21st Century.
+Editors' note: The magazine 21st Century Science & Technology published, in its Winter 1995 edition, an English translation of a collection of early writings of Bernhard Riemann.
+We publish here Lyndon La-Rouche's introduction, "Riemann Refutes Euler," by permission of 21st Century.